pallemannen/hass-multiscrape-xfinity-gateway/README.md

 ## Gateway mode

-This is for a gateway running in **bridge mode**.
-Support for **WiFi (router) mode** is on the to-do list and not available yet.
-But even in router mode, all the sensors in this integration should still work - it just won't give you any WiFi-related sensors.
+This was developed with a gateway running in **bridge mode**.
+Support for **WiFi (router) mode** has been added as well, but without a WiFi-enabled gateway to test things on, so please submitt an issue if something is not working.

 ## Installation